mannamar/MannAMagic8BallEndpoint/README.md

 # MannAMagic8BallEndpoint

 Project Description:
-A Macig*Ball application that will take in a string as user input and output its reverse
+A Macig8Ball application that will take in a string as user input and output its reverse

 Instructions:
 1. Download the files and put them in their own folder, open the folder in VS Code, and start debugging (F5)